 Another advantage of the Biotech program is that you take a wide variety of courses, so you learn a lot from different fields and get to see them integrate and overlap in labs and lectures.
 You also take non-Science courses designed to build your soft skills and improve your communication, critical thinking, and presentation skills.
 You’ll learn more about the industry and how it works, as well as branch out into areas like business.
 More detailed course descriptions are available here.

-BCIT First Year → Lab Safety, Microbiology, Intro to Biotech, Animal Physiology, Organic Chemistry, Communications, Info Tech, Animal Cell Biotechnology, Plant Anatomy and Physiology, Communications Workshop, Probability and Statistics
+BCIT First Year → Lab Safety, Microbiology, Intro to Biotech, Health Product Regulation, Animal Physiology, Organic Chemistry, Communications, Animal Cell Biotechnology, Plant Anatomy and Physiology, Communications Workshop, Probability and Statistics

-BCIT Second Year → Molecular Genetics, Plant Cell Biotechnology, Biochemistry, Intro to Pharmaceutical Development, Process Systems, Analytical Chemistry, Applied Ethics, Virology and Immunology, Management and Regulatory Affairs, Management Skills and Applications, Critical Reading and Writing
+BCIT Second Year → Molecular Genetics, Plant Cell Biotechnology, Biochemistry, Intro to Pharmaceutical Development, Process Systems, Analytical Chemistry, Bioethics, Management and Regulatory Affairs, Management Skills and Applications, Critical Reading and Writing

 UBC Fourth and Fifth Years → A HUGE selection of courses in Microbiology, Biochemistry, Commerce, Biology, and Medical Genetics.
 A full list is available here.